MikeKwak/MikeKwak/README.md

 # 🚀 Welcome to My Github! 🚀

 Hello!
 I'm Mike Kwak, born in Seoul, South Korea and moved to Vancouver 8 years ago.
-Now, I do full-stack development, machine learning and skateboarding.
+Now, I do full-stack development and machine learning.

 ```javascript
 const school = 'University of Waterloo';